 To help support our low-cost and free spay/neuter programs, we also provide affordable pet health care.
 We offer vaccinations, testing, microchipping, flea and heartworm preventative, dental cleanings, and other treatment in our Veterinary Clinic.

 FCNMHP opened the Jacksonville Pet Food Bank in March 2010, giving qualified low-income families pet food so that they may keep their pets in this challenging economy.
-More than 600,000 pounds of food has been distributed to more than 7,000 pets.
+More than 700,000 pounds of food has been distributed to more than 7,500 pets.

-First Coast No More Homeless Pets was founded in 2001 when Rick DuCharme, founder and executive director, developed the SpayJax program in response to a request by the City of Jacksonville for a city-funded spay/neuter program.
-Following SpayJax, SpayNassau was developed along with two other low-cost programs.
+First Coast No More Homeless Pets began in 2001 when Rick DuCharme, Founder and Executive Director, developed the SpayJax program in response to a request by the City of Jacksonville for a city-funded spay/neuter program.
+Following SpayJax, SpayNassau was developed along with two other similar low-cost programs.

 In 2006, our Trap-Neuter-Return program was developed to offer low-cost spay and neuter surgeries for feral, stray, outdoor, and community cats.
 In 2008, working with the city of Jacksonville, the Feral Freedom program was officially introduced: the first public/private collaboration in the nation to save all feral, stray, outdoor, and community cats that entered the city’s shelters.
 To date, the program has saved the lives of more than 22,000 community cats.